isabella232/limitless-flows-blueprint/blueprint/index.md

 - Connect Limitless to your email channels

 ## **Solution components**
-**Limitless GigCX** - A product your organization can quickly build a qualified crowd of expert users to resolve customer support tickets.
+**Limitless GigCX** - A product your organization can use to quickly build a qualifier crowd of exports to resolve customer support tickets.
 Experts are available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>

 **Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.